LarryHuangTW/CS/C++/tree/AVL_tree/README.md

 			node_pointer erase(node_pointer pos);				//removes the element at pos from the tree node_pointer erase(const value_type& value);			//removes the element with the equivalent value from the tree

-			void swap(binary_search_tree& other) noexcept;			//exchanges the elements of the tree with those of other
+			void swap(AVL_tree& other) noexcept;				//exchanges the elements of the tree with those of other

 			node_pointer find(const value_type& value) const;		//finds the element with the equivalent value of the tree bool contains(const value_type& value) const;			//checks if there is an element with the equivalent value of the tree